 My vintage Adirondack basket makes the cutest front door wreath with an easy care pothos plant cascading down the front.

-I love the graphic black and white stripe on these garbage cans turned planters and am so happy I found them while thrifting.
+I love the graphic black and white stripe on these garbage cans turned decorative planters and am so happy I found them while thrifting.

 Want more creative planter ideas …